Needlecrafts Crochet Crochet Basics

 Between each row of star stitches, work rows of hdc stitches.

-Turn the work and chain 2.
+Turn the work and chain two.
 This counts as the first hdc stitch of the row.
 Crochet two hdc stitches into the eye of the star in the row below.

 • 11 of 14